Addressing the challenges facing

 Mental illness, terrorism, gangs, racial disparity, and advances in technology challenge the contemporary criminal justice system like never before.
 To counter these challenges, criminologists apply psychology, social trends, and statistics to examine criminal behaviors in ways that help predict and prevent future criminal behavior.

 Our program uniquely prepares criminologists for this work with curriculum and training embedded with social responsibility.
 Offered exclusively online, our coursework focuses on the intersection of criminology, psychology, social justice, economics, and natural science.
 Criminology explains the origin, extent, and nature of crime in society.
 Criminal justice refers to systemic response to crime.
 These discipline areas overlap and are examined in coursework.

 The employment landscape for those trained in criminology is ever-widening: Career paths can include academia, research, corrections, law enforcement, investigations, policy assessment, prevention, advocacy, and youth programming.
 Examples of careers include U.S. Marshall, FBI agent, law enforcement agent, warden, corrections officer, victim advocate, reentry services, paralegal, program developer, program evaluator, researcher and more.
 Employment settings range from court systems, correctional institutions, and law enforcement agencies—to financial institutions, insurance companies, retailers, law firms, non-profit.
 Additional academy training or education may be required for law enforcement positions.

-At the Adler School, our students examine issues of criminal justice with specific deliberations on race, class, and gender— acknowledging the inequitable distribution of social justice.
+At Adler University, our students examine issues of criminal justice with specific deliberations on race, class, and gender— acknowledging the inequitable distribution of social justice.
 They examine and provide explanations for the norms and deviations of behaviors, understanding that each society has its own set of norms.
 Our curriculum focuses on sustainable solutions for the present and future, equipping students with the skills to promote social change.

 Offered exclusively online, coursework to complete this degree can be completed in less than 24 months.
 This enables students to advance their education while keeping up with other life and work commitments.